syncfusion-content/uwp-docs/uwp/SfCellGrid/Importing.md

 {% endhighlight %}
 {% endtabs %}

-## Using Worksheet
+## Using worksheet

-SfCellGrid provides support to import the data from Excel using `ImportFromExcel` method by passing the worksheet(`IWorksheet`) from XlsIO.
+The SfCellGrid provides support to import the data from Excel using the `ImportFromExcel` method by passing the worksheet(`IWorksheet`) from XlsIO.

 {% tabs %}
 {% highlight c# %}